malramsay64/phd-thesis/02_Methods/Machine_Learning.md

 with a good set of features requiring domain expertise.
 The features are a set of values which best describe the underlying behaviour.

-### Machine learning for crystal detection

-The problem I am using machine learning to help solve is the detection of crystalline structures within the liquid phase.
-This is a problem which has been approached using traditional techniques.
-In 2D simulations the order parameter $\psi_6$ [@Tobochnik1982]
-is commonly used to differentiate between the liquid and crystal regions

-$$ \psi_6 = \left|\frac{1}{6} \sum_j^n \exp(i 6 \theta)\right| $$

-Having a value $\psi_6 = 1$ indicates
-the configuration is perfectly hexagonal while a value $\psi_6 = 0$ indicates perfect disorder.
-However to classify a local configuration into either liquid-like or crystal-like there needs to be a cutoff value separating the two types of structures, something which isn't present in any publication.
-[@Mitus2002;@Qi2010;@Petrov2015;@Hamanaka2006;@Wierschem2011;@Tobochnik1982;@Engel2013;@Bernard2011;@Strandburg1984]
-The likely reason for this is that the value would be chosen arbitrarily.
-Machine learning provides a framework for choosing the best value for a given dataset.

-For simulations in 3D,
-the ordering in crystal structures is more complex making it's detection more challenging.
-Like the 2D case there are a range of methods for identifying structures including

-- the Steinhardt bond order parameters, [@Steinhardt1983]
-- Bond Angle Analysis, and [@Ackland2006]
-- Common Neighbour Analysis. [@Faken1994;@Honeycutt1987]

-Each of these different values focus on the identification of a small range of structures, typically;

-- Face Centered Cubic,
-- Body Centered Cubic, and
-- Hexagonal Close Packed.

-The differences between each of these is typically a hand picked parameter tuned for each potential.

-While the existing approaches for crystal detection are limited by arbitrary decisions and limited re-usability.
-There has been a lot of work in choosing these methods and they reflect the relationships important in crystal structures.
-So they form a foundation on which to develop features for machine learning.
-There are a range of studies [@Reinhart2017;@Dietz2017;@Boattini2018;@Spellings2018] building upon the ideas of the more traditional crystal order parameters.
-These all take slightly different approaches, however each converts one of the parameters above into a many dimensional representation of the local structure, providing far more opportunity to distinguish the different structures.

-The approaches listed above only deal with spherically symmetric particles, molecular crystals are far more complicated in their shape and crystal structure.
-Water Ice has 18 different polymorphs we have found so far, @Algara-Siller2015 with the most recent found in 2015.
-The number of polymorphs for ice is likely to reflect the range of structures in many molecular crystals.
-The CHILL [@Moore2010] and CHILL+ [@Nguyen2015]
-are traditional algorithms for detecting ice within liquid water though they are limited to ice Ih, Ic, and clathrates for CHILL+.
-Machine learning models [@Geiger2013;@Fulford2019] provide analysis that is both more accurate and covers a wider range of crystal structures.

-A further problem,
-highlighted by the example of water is that it is important to know the types of structures which are present within a sample.
-Not only for the discovery of novel materials but also having a complete understanding of a configuration.
-A problem with existing tools
-is that you only see the range of structures you are looking for rather than the range of structures which exist.
-Machine learning can also be used to subdivide the dataset into distinct clusters of crystal structures. [@Spellings2018]

-The real power of machine learning for the identification and classification of crystal structures, comes from combining the work of the past 40 years of classifying crystal structures with the tools available through machine learning.

 ## Labelling Local structures